 The \$extra\href parameter should be a hash reference.
 Dataset hooks may add additional entries to this hash and will expect the plugin to return them as top-level parameters.
 You may pass undef if you do not plan to take notice of hook-requested extra top level-parameters.

 The result is an ARRAY reference containing the returned rows.
 Note:

-- Sorting and paging may have been applied if the relevant paging parameters were provided. - · Dataset security checks will be performed. - The Dataset/Global "dataset pre fetch" and "dataset fetched" hooks will be applied. - Nested datasets will be executed and merged into the results.
+- Sorting and paging may have been applied if the relevant paging parameters were provided. - Dataset security checks will be performed.